-The activities of the Marlboro Township Fire District No. 1 are primarily funded by the striking of a fire tax on the property owners of the Fire District, as provided for by state statute.
-For the years ended December 31, 2017 and 2016, the fire tax rate on Fire District No. 1 was \$0.034 and \$.033, respectively, per \$100 of assessed valuation.
+The activities of Marlboro Township Fire District No. 1 are primarily funded by the striking of a fire tax on the property owners of the Fire District, as provided for by state statute.
+For the years ended December 31, 2018 and 2017, the fire tax rate on Fire District No. 1 was \$0.034, per \$100 of assessed valuation.